davidlimwj/Family-Travel-Tracker/README.md

 - This only needs to be done once

 ### 4. Test It
-- In your sheet, enter a date in column A and a flight number in column C
+- Enter a date in column A — the day name should auto-fill in column B
-- Wait a few seconds — the flight details should auto-populate
+- Enter a flight number in column C — flight details should populate within a few seconds

 ## Sheet Structure